-The Private Education Loans we make to students and families serve primarily to bridge the gap between the cost of higher education and the amount funded through financial aid, federal loans and customers' resources.
+The Private Education Loans we make to students and families serve primarily to bridge the gap between the cost of higher education and the amount funded through financial aid, federal loans and student and families' resources.
 We also extend Private Education Loans as an alternative to similar federal education loan products where we believe our rates are competitive.
-We earn interest income on our Private Education Loan portfolio, net of provisions for loan losses.
+We earn interest income on our Private Education Loan portfolio.

-In 2009, we introduced the Smart Option Student Loan, our Private Education Loan product emphasizing in-school payment features that can produce shorter terms and minimize customers' total finance charges.
+In 2009, we introduced the Smart Option Student Loan, our Private Education Loan product emphasizing in-school payment features that can produce shorter terms and reduce customers' total finance charges.
 Customers elect one of three Smart Option repayment types at the time of loan origination.
-The first two, Interest Only and Fixed Payment options, require monthly payments while the student is in school and during the six-month grace period thereafter, and accounted for approximately 55 percent of the Private Education Loans Sallie Mae Bank originated during 2016.
-The third repayment option is the more traditional deferred Private Education Loan product where customers are not required to make payments while the student is in school and for a six-month grace period after separation.
+The first two, Interest Only and Fixed Payment options, require monthly payments while the student is in school and during the six-month grace period thereafter, and accounted for approximately 54 percent of the Private Education Loans Sallie Mae Bank originated during 2017.
+The third repayment option is the more traditional deferred Private Education Loan product where customers are not required to make payments while the student is in school and during the six-month grace period after separation from school.
 Lower interest rates on the Interest Only and Fixed Payment options encourage customers to elect those options.
 Making payments while in school helps customers reduce their total loan cost compared with the traditional deferred loan, and also helps them become accustomed to making on-time regular loan payments.
-We offer both variable rate and fixed rate loans.
+We offer both variable-rate and fixed-rate loans.

 We regularly review and update the terms of our Private Education Loan products.
-Our Private Education Loans include important protections for the family, including loan forgiveness in case of death or permanent disability of the student borrower and a free, quarterly FICO Score benefit to students and cosigners with a Smart Option Student Loan.
+Our Private Education Loans include important protections for the family, including loan forgiveness in case of death or permanent disability of the student borrower, a free, quarterly FICO score benefit to students and cosigners, and study services to help students advance their education with a Smart Option Student Loan.

-Private Education Loans bear the full credit risk of the customers.
+As a holder of Private Education Loans, we bear the full credit risk of the customers.
 We manage this risk by underwriting and pricing based on customized credit scoring criteria and the addition of qualified cosigners.
-For the year ended December 31, 2016, our average FICO scores were 748 at the time of original approval and approximately 89 percent of our loans were cosigned.
-In addition, we voluntarily require school certification of both the need for, and the amount of, every Private Education Loan we originate, and we disburse the loan proceeds directly to the higher education institutions.
+For Private Education Loans originated during the year ended December 31, 2017, our average FICO scores (representing the higher credit scores of the cosigners or borrowers) at the time of original approximately 88 percent of our loans were cosigned.
+In addition, we voluntarily require school certification of both the need for, and the amount of, every Private Education Loan we originate (to prevent unnecessary borrowing beyond a school's cost of attendance), and we disburse the loan proceeds directly to the higher education institutions to ensure loan proceeds are applied directly to the student's education expenses.

-The core of our marketing strategy is to promote our products on campuses through financial aid offices as well as through online and direct marketing to students and their families.
-Our on-campus efforts with 2,400 higher education institutions are led by our sales force, the largest in the industry, which has become a trusted resource for financial aid offices.
+The core of our marketing strategy is to promote our products on campuses through financial aid offices as well as through online and direct marketing to students and families.
+Our on-campus efforts with approximately 2,400 higher education institutions are led by our sales force, the largest in the industry, which has become a trusted resource for financial aid offices.